-Baritone Sean McCarther serves as Assistant Professor of Voice at Westminster Choir College where he teaches studio voice and undergraduate voice science.
+Baritone Sean McCarther serves as Associate Professor of Voice at Westminster Choir College where he teaches studio voice and undergraduate voice science.
 In May of 2012 he received his doctorate in Vocal Performance and Pedagogy with minors in music theory and movement/postural analysis at Indiana University.
 He studied voice with Dr. Robert Harrison and pedagogy with the late Paul Kiesgen.
 Dr. McCarther earned his Master of Music degree with an emphasis in speech pathology at Indiana University and his Bachelor of Music degree at Baylor University, where he studied with Jack Coldiron.

 Dr. McCarther has performed leading roles in opera, musical theatre, and staged plays with JCA Management, The Lee Norvelle Theater and Drama Center, the Bloomington Early Music Festival, Bloomington Playwrights Project, and IU Opera Theatre.
 He is a strong proponent of new music and has appeared in several premieres including Gabriella Ortiz’s Unicamente la Verdad!
 (The Composer) and Don Freund’s Romeo and Juliet (Romeo).
 He premiered the chamber cycle Archy Speaks by composer Gabriel Lubell as part of the Ball State New Music Festival.